 Potential career paths include such roles as Smart Contract Engineer, Blockchain Developer, Solidity Developer, or DeFi Developer in various industries.
 Developers can spot basic opportunities in startups, DLT-focused companies, financial institutions, and tech firms exploring DLT integration.
 More advanced roles involve specialization in security auditing, tokenomics, DeFi, non-fungible tokens (NFTs), or blockchain interoperability.

-When aiming for smart contract developer roles, showcase technical skills, problem-solving abilities, and relevant experience in your resume.
+When aiming for smart contract developer roles, showcase technical skills, problem-solving abilities, and a properly formatted resume with relevant and up-to-date experience.
 During interviews, articulate your understanding of blockchain, demonstrate your capability to resolve complex issues, and emphasize the importance of security.

 Where to apply for smart contract developer jobs?